As silver fix decision nears, LME ties up with Autilla

-LONDON (Reuters) - The London Metal Exchange and technology firm Autilla teamed up on Wednesday to launch a last-minute bid to run the new global silver price benchmark in the closely fought contest to replace the 117-year old London “fix.”
+LONDON, July 9 (Reuters) - The London Metal Exchange and technology firm Autilla joined forces on Wednesday to propose an electronic system for setting the global silver price benchmark as the deadline neared for replacing London’s century-old silver fix.

-The Autilla/LME camp’s proposal for an electronic system will likely challenge a joint proposal from exchange operator CME Group Inc and Thomson Reuters Corp, who are also in the final running, sources who were not competing in the process have told Reuters.

-The London Bullion Market Association (LBMA), the industry body coordinating the search for a new mechanism, said on Wednesday the results of the high-profile process are likely by the end of the week.
-It had been due earlier this week.

-The winner will operate a new daily silver pricing benchmark to replace London’s century-old silver fix when it ends on Aug.
-14 as regulatory scrutiny of price-setting intensifies across markets.
+The 117-year-old price benchmark, or fix, will come to an end on Aug.
+14, operator London Silver Market Fixing Limited said in May, as regulatory scrutiny of price-setting intensifies across markets.

 “Throughout the LBMA’s process, the market has consistently indicated that Autilla’s technology and the LME’s compliance and price discovery systems are market-leading,” LME Chief Executive Garry Jones said in a statement.